RossiniMaximo/dwf-m8-challengue-front/notes.md

 What was i doing ?
 I was cheking if the new API worked fine returning nearby lost pets.
 But heroku was throwing some service error.

+The API calls are now working and now I'm going to work in the UI a little bit.